jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Our journey to uncover a new perspective about our politics, economics, and condition in general, is based on never forgetting we are just another creature among billions.
 Thus, like all other living organisms, we are inextricably bound to the same physical, chemical, and geological constraints that have shaped the evolution of life on Earth and no amount of ticking boxes on a ideological scorecard  (ex. "cutting taxes" or "implementing the communist manifesto") matters in comparison.

-Hopefully, its a breadth of fresh air to join creatres on the "gameboard" of life.
+Hopefully, its a breath of fresh air to join creatres on the "gameboard" of life.
 Much like the other sciences, once we root politics in the physical reality of the universe, we have a constant reference, a "north star" to judge the success and failure of our political and economic choices and identities.

 We're not there yet.
 We know that life, the creator, uses the laws of biology to conjure up creatures using the laws of nature for the very purpose of forming themselves to survive in the world filled with physical, chemical, and geological forces so hostile to life.